-On the legislative front, the Government Information Disclosure Ordinance (State Council) came into force in May 2008.
+With regards to laws/regulations on information disclosure, the "Government Information Disclosure Ordinance (State Council)" came into force in May 2008.
 This Ordinance stipulates that certain information - including information on the establishment of organizations within government institutions and their functions, administrative processes, etc. - should be made public through the Official Gazette, government websites or other means easily accessible to the general public.
 Moreover, some central government agencies and local governments (provinces and cities) have disclosed financial budget information and policy information.
-With regard to the Government Information Disclosure Ordinance (State Council), the Research Center for Government by Law at China University of Political Science and Law and other organizations have been hosting meetings of a study group for revising the Government Information Disclosure Ordinance since 2013, and have discussed revision of the ordinance on an ongoing basis.
-Amendment work is also under way at the State Council.
-At present, the ordinance has not been revised or replaced with new legislation.
-However, in the 2016 Legislation Plan of the State Council established in April 2016, this Ordinance was among matters of urgency to be addressed to deepen overall reform, and therefore revision work may be accelerating.